gearglow/ReptiliaWithATwist/The List.md

 "Cheers," Elysia said, toasting Madame Pomfrey and chugging the entire mug in one go, hands shaking as the adrenaline wore off.

-They made it up to the judges' booth while the rest of the champions were in the midst of their second lap.
-Hermione conjured a loveseat and the three girls snuggled up together to watch the rest of the race.
-Robbie popped in with a crate full of butterbeer and a tub of popcorn, joining them in his own conjured armchair.
+They made it up to the stands while the rest of the champions were in the midst of their second lap.
+Robbie was there with a crate full of butterbeer and a tub of popcorn, accompanied by Sirius (in disguise, of course, with wavy brown hair to his shoulder blades, pulled back into a ponytail, and warm brown eyes that sparkled with laughter instead of his usual steel-grey), the Weasleys, and Nell.
+The three girls snuggled up together to watch the rest of the race.

 "You're still on camera, Ellie," Hermione mentioned, grinning.